 In an interview you want the interviewer to think that you are the best possible person for the job.
 Don’t be embarrassed to highlight your strengths.

-Seems obvious but Sperling sees teenagers come in with gum.
+This etiquette may seem obvious but Sperling sees teenagers come in with gum.
 So obvious to an adult isn’t always obvious to a high school student.
-Remind your son to leave the gum in the car.
+Remind your teen to leave the gum in the car.

 Even if you’re really nervous, the interviewer doesn’t need to know that.
 You want to convey that you’re comfortable in new situations, so even if you’re shaking, tell yourself the job is yours and you’ll do great.